ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 --- abstract

-DNS filtering is widely deployed for network security, but filtered DNS responses lack information for the end user to understand the reason for the filtering.
+DNS filtering is widely deployed for various reasons including network security, but filtered DNS responses lack information for the end user to understand the reason for the filtering.
 Existing mechanisms to provide detail to end users cause harm especially if the blocked DNS response is to an HTTPS website.

 This document updates RFC 8914 by structuring the EXTRA-TEXT field of